 However, I’d like to open the floor for anyone to ask any questions they may have now.

-To wrap this up, I want to assure each and every one of you that there absolutely will not be any negative implication to your current and/or future career with Enron towards anyone who may or may not want to discuss this situation further.
-We are all here to meet the department objectives for 2002 and to assist all employees, regardless of the effect of this business reduction on them individually.
+To wrap this up, I want to assure each and every one of you that this is a business decision based on business requirements and regardless of whether or not you want to discuss this situation further, there will not be any negative implication to your current and/or future career with Enron.
+Our goal is to meet the department objectives for 2002 and to assist all employees, regardless of the effect of this business reduction on them individually.

 You may call me at 713-853-3407, Jo Ann Hill at 713-853-0363, or Joyce Barrett at 713-345-8734 to ask any questions or to meet privately.